erhard/mixItRuby/readme.md

 A building block consists of an id and other key value pair.

 id: is a must.
-It represents the Identifier under which the template is accesible.
+It represents the identifier under which the template is accesible.
 At the moment it is a filename.
-The other attributes on the same level, which are no array or hash are the key value pais which fill the erb.
+The other attributes on the same level, which are no array or hash are the key value pairs which fill the erb.
 The adress.erb looks like this
 <%=name%>, <%=prename%>
 Then an array follow.
 An Array must be build of hashes, which can have subarrays or like in the example building blocks again.